"Alternative Breaks has helped me critically think about the way every social justice issue intersects with others in our world."

-Breaks occur over the academic winter, spring, summer breaks, as well as weekend and Friday breaks.
+Breaks occur over winter, spring, and summer breaks, as well as weekends and Fridays.
 Alternative Break groups partner with nonprofit organizations working to combat social issues in their local area.
-Click here to see a full list of weeklong break topics and sign up dates.
+See a full list of weeklong break topics and sign-up dates.

-Breaks are comprised of 12 students total, including two trained student site leaders.
+Breaks are comprised of 10 students total, including two trained student site leaders.
 Students sign up for breaks based on a social issue they are passionate about serving.
-The location and organization are typically disclosed to the group following sign-ups.

 To learn more about an Alternative Break, check out the links below.